Department of Veteran Affairs Hospital

 Department of Veteran Affairs Hospital - Dallas, TX

 Department Of Veteran Affairs Hospital is an inpatient rehab center located at 4500 South Lancaster Road in the 75216 zip code in Dallas, TX.
 It is operated by the U. S. Department of Veterans Affairs.
-Department Of Veteran Affairs Hospital provides methadone maintenance, methadone detox and buprenorphine maintenance.
-Some of the treatment approaches used by Department Of Veteran Affairs Hospital include counseling for substance abuse, CBT and anger management.
-Department Of Veteran Affairs Hospital also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detox and inpatient opioid detox.
-Department Of Veteran Affairs Hospital provides outpatient rehabilitation, outpatient detox and IOT.
-It also provides inpatient detoxification, inpatient dual diagnosis treatment and transitional housing.
-Other addiction treatment offered includes gambling disorder treatment and treatment for non-substance use addiction disorder.
+Department Of Veteran Affairs Hospital provides methadone detox, buprenorphine detoxification and methadone maintenance.
+Some of the treatment approaches used by Department Of Veteran Affairs Hospital include relapse prevention, counseling for trauma victims and 12-step rehab.
+Department Of Veteran Affairs Hospital also specializes in detox services and offers cocaine detox, methamphetamines detox and residential benzodiazepines detox.
+Department Of Veteran Affairs Hospital provides intensive outpatient treatment services, short-term residential treatment and residential detoxification.
+It also provides sober living, inpatient treatment for dual diagnosis and residential substance abuse treatment.
+Other addiction treatment offered includes treatment for non-substance use addiction disorder and gambling disorder treatment.

 Call (844) 210-5504 to get 24/7 help with treatment.